stancl/tenancy-docs/source/docs/v3/console-commands.blade.md

 The package comes with some useful artisan commands.

 Tenant-aware commands run for all tenants by default.
-The commands also have the `--tenants` option which lets you specify keys of the tenants for which the command will run.
+The commands also have the `--tenants` option which lets you specify IDs of the tenants for which the command will run.

 > Note: To include multiple tenants using CLI, you can use multiple `--tenants=<...>` options.
 If you're calling the command using `Artisan::call()`, `--tenants` has to be an array.